 I'll be loading up new stuff every few months.

 A bit of advice to the youngsters amongst you.
 Decide very early on in your professional career exactly what name, spelling and format, you will be using for the rest of your career.
 Transliteration spelling variations from other languages create an even bigger mess.
 This is quite important in these days of Internet search engines.
-E.g. for much of my college education and rather brief career in scientific research I used to be "M.S.Kharusi" and that's where my scientific work may be Googled.
+E.g. for much of my college education and rather brief career in scientific research I used to be "M.S.Kharusi" or "Muhammed S. Kharusi" and that's where my scientific work may be Googled.
 I started using "Samir Kharusi" only much later, for informal stuff, closer to and post retirement, like on this website.
-Googling the two versions of me brings up two quite different people :-) Youngsters, you have been warned.
+Googling the different versions may bring up quite different people :-) Youngsters, you have been warned.
 Spellings in your official documents; birth certificate, passports, etc. may evolve over time, on jurisdictions, and on the whims of the local scribes; but do try to stick to one precise version for your entire professional career.

 By the way, just